maths/stack-web/website_files/CaseStudies/2023/Partial_frac_int.md

-# Integration using partial fractions & STACK
+# Integration using partial fractions and STACK

 Meike Akveld, George Ionita, Andreas Steiger

 ### Introduction

 The question in figure 1 is a typical exam question for a first year analysis course for civil engineers at the ETH Zurich.

 <div class="float-none img-middle">